muratk3n/thirdwave/en/README.md

 repair, e.g. TR nationalism is bizarrely fallacious.
-The locals of Anatolia owe next to nothing to "the steppes", neither in genetics, nor in culture (every migrants was assimilated into the region, and the gov culture was Roman -again local-).
+The locals of Anatolia owe next to nothing to "the steppes", neither in genetics, nor in culture (every migrants was assimilated into the region, and the gov culture was Roman -so again local-).
 How my people manage to move an inch is beyond me, but then again, they really aren't.

 ---